k1R4/k1r4.github.io/all_collections/_posts/2024-05-15-heap-havoc.md

 - [backdoorCTF2023 - empdb](https://github.com/sajjadium/ctf-archives/tree/main/ctfs/BackdoorCTF/2023/pwn/EmpDB) (userfaultfd race + freelist poisoning)

 ## The end
 I started writing this for my reference in the future, but it turned into a blog post.
 I will probably update this few times until I'm satisfied with it.
-I would like to take this oppurtunity to thank few people, for motivating and helping me with learning Linux Kernel Exploitation: [Cyb0rG](https://twitter.com/_Cyb0rG), [3agl3](https://twitter.com/3agl31) & [kylebot](https://twitter.com/ky1ebot)
+I would like to take this oppurtunity to thank a few people, for motivating and helping me with learning Linux Kernel Exploitation: [Cyb0rG](https://twitter.com/_Cyb0rG), [3agl3](https://twitter.com/3agl31) & [kylebot](https://twitter.com/ky1ebot)